Knowledge graphSettings

 Service Mesh Architecture

-In many companies, discovery catalogs are complemented by proxy routing through service mesh.
+In many companies, the service catalog is complemented by proxy routing through a service mesh.

 Open chapter